Restrainite/restrainite.github.io/features.md

 - `Show Context Menu Items`: **[+ string]** When enabled, any context menu items not in this list will be hidden.
 - `Hide Context Menu Items`: **[+ string]** When enabled, any context menu items in this list will be hidden.
   - _ShowContextMenuItems_ is evaluated before _HideContextMenuItems_ if both are enabled.
   - For default context menu items, you need to list their locale string names.
-See the "interact with the mod" section below.
+See the [How to interact with the mod](usage.html#how-to-interact-with-the-mod) section.
 - `Prevent Opening Dash`: Prevents opening the dashboard, and closes it if already opened.
 - `Show Dash Screens`: **[+ string]** When enabled, any dashboard screens not in this list will be hidden.
 - `Hide Dash Screens`: **[+ string]** When enabled, any dashboard screens in this list will be hidden.
   - The exit screen can not be hidden.
   - _ShowDashScreens_ is evaluated before _HideDashScreens_ if both are enabled.
   - For non-custom screens, you need to list their locale string names.
-See the "interact with the mod" section below.
+See the [How to interact with the mod](usage.html#how-to-interact-with-the-mod) section.
 - `Disable Notifications`: The user can't see notifications anymore.
 - `Prevent Sending Messages`: The user can't send messages to contacts.
 - `Prevent Invite Contact`: The user can't invite contacts to the current world.